ABCDullahh/TELCO-Customer-Churn-Model-Prediction/README.md

 ## How to Use
 1. Clone this repository.
-2. Install the necessary dependencies listed in `requirements.txt`.
+2. Install the necessary dependencies listed in requirements.
 3. Run the Jupyter Notebook to reproduce the analysis and model.
 4. Modify the notebook as needed for your use case.